Bar profit margins are around 5–10%, while restaurant profit margins dip lower.

 Here’s a free, downloadable internal audit checklist for restaurants to follow for financial audits.
 Just click the image below.

 In addition to a checklist, it may be worth drafting up a financial audit questionnaire for your team.
 Use the template above to reword the checklist into a set of questions you can have your staff go through at the end of each day, week, or month.
 Ask things like, "Did you reconcile receipts with the actual cash on hand?" and "Did you over- or under-pour today?"
-Take the time to think about how each staff member affects your financial position and create a questionnaire that helps to remind them to stay on top of things every day.
+Take the time to think about how each staff member affects your financial position and create a financial audit questionnaire that helps to remind them to stay on top of things every day.
+This will make the full financial audit that much easier!

 Your bar or restaurant should conduct a full financial restaurant audit once a month, religiously.
 The only way financial reporting and oversight is useful is if it’s done consistently.
 That’s how you benchmark against past results and measure improvements.